jibeproject/Melbourne-Mode-Choice/JIBE_Melbourne_Mode_Choice.md

 repository.
 By default, output is set to False.
 For non-sensitive aspects, e.g. displaying the `sessionInfo()` after running analysis, this may be over-ridden.

+## Status

+27 August 2024: commenced, in progress

 ## System environment set up